-1.116 The identification of changes in the water chemistry such as pH, dissolved and suspended solids, hardness, chloride and alkalinity should allow any necessary corrective actions to be taken to the treatment programme or system operating conditions.
-In addition, levels of treatment chemicals should be measured such as scale and corrosion inhibitors and oxidising biocides.
-Circulating levels of nonoxidising biocides may be difficult to measure but the quantity added to the systems should be checked and recorded weekly.
-Monitoring corrosion rates may also be appropriate.
+1.124 The identification of changes in the water chemistry, such as pH, dissolved and suspended solids, hardness, chloride and alkalinity, should allow any necessary corrective actions to be made to the treatment programme or system operating conditions.
+In addition, levels of treatment chemicals should be measured; these include scale and corrosion inhibitors and oxidising biocides.
+Circulating levels of non-oxidising biocides should be measured where possible, but where robust and reliable techniques are not available, the quantity added to the systems should be checked accurately and recorded weekly.
+The monitoring of corrosion rates may also be appropriate.

-1.117 The tests referred to in Table 1.8 should be provided in the form of a report, in either hard copy or electronic format and will form part of the record-keeping requirements.
-Figure 1.8 gives an example of a report (often referred to as the Water Treatment Service Report).
+1.125 The tests referred to in Table 1.9 should be provided in the form of a report, in either hard copy or electronic format, and will form part of the record-keeping requirements.
+Table 1.12 gives an example of a report (often referred to as a water treatment service report).
 It is important that the responsible person and their water treatment provider fully discuss the report and agree any necessary actions to ensure ongoing control is maintained.